Zero Trust Strategy

 Which organizational and technical measures are required to implement optimal protection of each segment?
 Once the optimal traffic flows have been determined, it is important to employ access and inspection procedures.
 Here, too, the basic principle of Zero Trust applies: Access is limited to admission on a need-to-know basis.

-To that end, designers must know precisely which users must have access to which data.
-Security teams must know the exact identity of both the user and the application.
+To that end, designers need to know precisely which users should have access to which data.
+Security teams need to know the exact identity of both the user and the application.
 Originating and destination address, port and protocol are no longer relevant.